fac25/week4-server-side-app-Abby-Patrick-Paz-Yassien/README.md

 ## Introduction

-Our objective was to create a service which would allow our users to log their reading lists as well as recommend the books to others.
+Our objective was to create a service which would allow our users to log their check-in questions as well as see the ones posted by others.

-The main page would be a collection of all the recommended books - from all users.
+The main page would be a collection of all the check-in questions - from the logged-in user.

 Find our page hosted on https://check-in-questions.herokuapp.com/